 The proposed improvements, amenities, and/or facilities must be completed prior to the proposed placed in service date for the project.
 The development cost and source of funding associated with the development of the improvements, amenities, and/or facilities must be mutually exclusive of the development cost and sources of funding for the subject property.
 The cost for the improvement must be paid in full by the unrelated third party.

-Examples of third-party improvement, amenities, and facility investment of resources include, but are not limited to, the following:
+Examples of third-party improvement include, but are not limited to, the following: